Things to See in the Sacred Valley

 The ticket options are wide therefore making visiting Sacred Valley a bit confusing.
 The ‘Boleto Turistico’ is the main ticket which gives access to almost all of the archaeological sites, museums, and Sacred Valley.
 This tourist ticket is valid for 10 days starting from the first site you will visit, giving entrance to 16 different sites.
 The ‘‘Boleto Turistico’ Sacred Valley ticket costs 130 SOL (38.5 USD) and gives access to the following three ticket options:

-Ticket 1: Sacsayhuaman, Qenqo, Pukapukara, and Tambomachay.
+First ticket: Sacsayhuaman, Qenqo, Pukapukara, and Tambomachay.

-Ticket 2: Museo de Arte Popular, Museo de Sitio del Qoricancha, Museo Historico Regional, Museo de Arte Contemporaneo, Monumento a Pachacuteq Centro Qosqo de Arte Nativo, Pikillacta, and Tipon.
+Second ticket: Museo de Arte Popular, Museo de Sitio del Qoricancha, Museo Historico Regional, Museo de Arte Contemporaneo, Monumento a Pachacuteq Centro Qosqo de Arte Nativo, Pikillacta, and Tipon.

-Ticket 3: Pisac, Ollantaytambo, Chinchero, and Moray.
+Third ticket: Pisac, Ollantaytambo, Chinchero, and Moray.

 You cannot buy separate tickets for these individual sites but if you’re on a budget you can buy a ticket for only one part of the valley.
 We would say ticket 3 is the more impressive but if you’re more into museums ticket 2 might be better for you.